puniverse/pulsar/docs/index.md

 A timeout value of 0 or less means no timeout.

 If the `handle-call` function returns `nil`, then no response is sent to the caller.
 The `call!` function remains blocked until a response is sent manually.
-This is done with the `reply!` function, which takes, along with the response message, the identitiy of the caller and the request ID, both passed to `handle-call`.
+This is done with the `reply!` function, which takes, along with the response message, the identity of the caller and the request ID, both passed to `handle-call`.
 Here's an example:

 ~~~ clojure
 (let [gs (spawn